 Having a fresh, warm loaf of bread to serve your family with supper makes the meal all the better.
 Here is one of my favorite recipes to do just that.
-This beautiful and delicious Sourdough braided bread gets mixed up in the morning, sits all day, and is ready to bake while you make the rest of the meal.
+This beautiful and delicious Sourdough challah recipe gets mixed up in the morning, sits all day, and is ready to bake while you make the rest of the meal.

-Years ago, I started making braided egg bread, also know as challah, every year on Easter.
-However, it’s become a favorite bread recipe in our home so now I make it more often.
+Years ago, I started making braided egg bread, also known as challah, every year on Easter and other special occasions.
+However, this beautiful bread has become a favorite recipe in our home so now I make it more often.
+It was one of the first breads that I learned how to make many, many years ago when I was first baking all of our bread.

-Sourdough braided bread is a fairly simple recipe with beautiful results.
+This braided sourdough bread is a fairly simple recipe with beautiful results.
 Start the dough in the morning and your family will be enjoying warm, fresh bread for supper.
-The braid gives the bread a unique and impressive look making this a great recipe to make when having guests!
+The braid gives the bread a unique and impressive look making this a great recipe to serve when having guests!

 - Active sourdough starter-You will want to feed your sourdough starter the night before you want to make this bread.
 You will need 1 cup of active starter so feed accordingly to allow enough leftover to maintain your starter.
 Don’t have a starter yet?
 It’s easy!
 Learn how to get one going in this post.